Ex-Southern Baptist leader indicted on sexual abuse of teen

-FORT WORTH, Texas — A former Southern Baptist official has been indicted in Texas on charges related to the sexual assault of a 16-year-old girl in 1997, when he was a 25-year-old seminary student in Fort Worth.
+FORT WORTH, Texas — A former Southern Baptist official was indicted in Texas on charges related to the sexual assault of a 16-year-old girl in 1997, when he was a 25-year-old seminary student in Fort Worth.

 Mark Aderholt, now 47, was indicted by a Tarrant County grand jury Tuesday on a count of sexual assault of a child under 17 and three counts of indecency with a child.

+Aderholt’s accuser, Anne Marie Miller, told the Fort Worth Star-Telegram on Wednesday that she hopes Aderholt “will see this as another opportunity to confess and admit what he did.”

-Aderholt, a prolific missionary, was the associate executive director and chief strategist for the South Carolina Baptist Convention for a year and a half until resigning over the summer.
+Aderholt was the associate executive director and chief strategist for the South Carolina Baptist Convention for a year and a half until resigning in June.

+The newspaper reported this summer that Miller was a high school student in Arlington, located east of Fort Worth, in 1996 when she met him online while trying to find someone to help her start a See You at the Pole group — where students gather at the flagpole and pray.
+Aderholt was attending Southwestern Baptist Theological Seminary at the time.

+The newspaper reported that the two then began meeting up.
+After he ended things in April 1997, she thought of their time together as just a relationship that had gone bad, but by 2005 she began to see it in a different light.

 This version of the story corrects the 1st paragraph to make clear Aderholt was a Southern Baptist leader, not a Southern Baptist Convention leader.